d2s/Documentation/_posts/2018-04-10-Snapshots.md

 Every snapshot is in sync with local catalog at the time of creating the snapshot.
 Previous versions of files can be restored from snapshots.
 The snapshot is by utilizing the `--link-dest` parameter to rsync.
 The rsync parameters for snapshots are:

+`--link-dest=~/snapshots/Documents/n-1 \
+/Volumes/Home/user/Documents/ \
-`--link-dest=~/snapshots/Documents/n-1 /Volumes/Home/user/Documents/ user@remote.server:~/snapshots/Documents/n`
+user@remote.server:~/snapshots/Documents/n`

+where

-where `n` is the number of snapshots and `/Volumes/Home/user/Documents/` is the source catalog.
+- `n` is the number of snapshots
+- and `/Volumes/Home/user/Documents/` is the source catalog
+- and the remote catalogs is `~/snapshots/Documents/`

 The source catalog is **never** touched, only read by rsync.
-The local catalog (the Documents catalog as sample catalog) is:

-- `/Volume/home/user/Documents/`

-The remote catalogs is `~/snapshots/Documents/` and RsyncOSX creates the snapshots within the remote catalog.
+RsyncOSX creates the snapshots within the remote catalog.
 The `~` is expanded to the user home catalog on remote server.
 Utilizing snapshot on local attached disks require full path for remote catalog.

 - `~/snapshots/Documents/1` - snapshot 1
   - a full sync when snapshot is created